ChairChandler/IPC-Publish-Subscribe/PROTOCOL.md

 ClientRequest - enumerator, client requests:
-a) only the recipient:
+- only the recipient:
   - **Register**,
   - **Unregister**,
   - **GetMsg**,

-b) only the sender:
+- only the sender:
   - **Login** - log in to the server,
   - **Logout** - logout from the server,
   - **NewType** - send a new type created by the server upload,
   - **RandomType** - request creation of a random type,
   - **SendMsg** - send a message to the server

-c) both:
+- both:
   - **GetTypes** - download types from the server